Self-Approval Through Soul Identity: Remove the Interference, Reveal the Real You

 The Struggle for Self-Approval

-When identity is carried in form — appearance, performance, role, or achievement — approval becomes something to chase.
+When identity is carried in appearance, performance, role, achievement, or the opinions of others, approval naturally becomes something to chase.
+The more our identity depends on external reference points, the more fragile it becomes.

 What Self-Approval Actually Is